AFRICA

 Pre-notification phase:

-No set duration or deadline
+No set duration or deadline; in general 2 – 4 weeks.

 Assessment of completeness of notification:

-When the merger notification has been formally submitted, the secretariat must assess whether the notification is complete within 10 calendar days.
-If the notification is deemed incomplete, the secretariat must declare this within the 10 calendar days’ deadline and state which information is missing.
+When the merger notification has been formally submitted, the Secretariat must assess whether the notification is complete within 10 calendar days.
+If the notification is deemed incomplete, the Secretariat must declare this within the 10 calendar days’ deadline and state which information is missing.
 If the pre-notification procedure is used, it is very rare that the notification is declared incomplete.

 There is no deadline for submitting the notification completed with the requested information.
-If the notification is filed again, the secretariat will assess the completeness again within 10 calendar days.
+If the notification is filed again, the Secretariat will assess the completeness again within 10 calendar days.

-Even if the notification has been declared complete, the secretariat may still request more information and documentation.
+Even if the notification has been declared complete, the Secretariat may still request more information and documentation.

 10 calendar days.